-(1) Represents an amount equivalent to the NEO's annual bonus for the fiscal year in which the termination of employment occurs, prorated to the date of such termination of employment and determined at the greater of target performance and actual performance.
-In the case of Messrs.
-Ittycheria, Gordon and Porter, this amount represents 150% of his target annual bonus amount or fiscal year 2023, which was his actual annual bonus for fiscal year 2023.
-In the case of Mr. Pech, this amount represents his target annual bonus amount for fiscal year 2023.

-- (4) Represents change in control (as defined in MongoDB Inc.'s Amended and Restated 2016 Equity Incentive Plan) severance benefits based on a double-trigger arrangement, which assumes the executive officer is terminated without "cause" or resigns for "good reason" (as such terms are defined in the executive officer's employment agreement, in the case of Mr. Pech, or offer letter in the case of the other executive officers) in connection with, or within three months prior to or 12 months following, a change of control of MongoDB. - (5) Following a change in control, any payments received by our named executive officers may be reduced to the extent the amount received by the applicable named executive officer would result in a loss of tax deduction under Section 280G of the Code.
+- (1) Represents an amount equivalent to the NEO's annual bonus for the fiscal year in which the termination of employment occurs, prorated to the date of such termination of employment and determined at the greater of target performance and actual performance.
+In the case of each of Messrs.
+Ittycheria, Gordon and Pech, this amount represents 150% of his target annual bonus amount or fiscal year 2024, which was his actual annual bonus for fiscal year 2024. - (2) Represents an amount equivalent to the NEO's "cash eligible" annual target bonus, which is equal to six months of Mr. Pech's target annual bonus amount and paid in equal installments on the Company's normal payroll schedule over the twelve (12) month period immediately following the date of such termination of employment. - (3) The value of accelerated vesting of unvested RSUs and PSUs is based upon the closing price of our common stock on January 31, 2024 (\$400.52), as reported on the Nasdaq, multiplied by the number of units.
+PSU awards will accelerate and vest based on the greater of the target number of units or the number of PSUs earned based on actual performance during the truncated performance period.
+In the case of PSUs granted to Messrs.
+Ittycheria, Gordon and Porter pursuant to the Senior Leadership Equity Bonus Program, the amounts in the column above are based on payout at 150% of target, which reflected the actual level earned for such PSUs for fiscal year 2024.
+In the case of PSUs granted to Messrs.
+Ittycheria, Gordon and Pech under our long-term incentive program, the amounts in the column above are based on payout at 151% of target, which reflected the actual level earned for such PSUs for fiscal year 2024. - (4) Represents change in control (as defined in MongoDB Inc.'s Amended and Restated 2016 Equity Incentive Plan) severance benefits based on a double-trigger arrangement, which assumes the executive officer is terminated without "cause" or resigns for "good reason" (as such terms are defined in the executive officer's employment agreement, in the case of Mr. Pech, or offer letter in the case of the other executive officers) in connection with, or within three months prior to or 12 months following, a change of control of MongoDB. - (5) Following a change in control, any payments received by our named executive officers may be reduced to the extent the amount received by the applicable named executive officer would result in a loss of tax deduction under Section 280G of the Code.
 Pursuant to their employment agreements, each of the named executive officers are entitled to the greater of the full amount of such severance and the largest possible payout without imposition of an excise tax under Section 4999 of the Code.
-None of our NEOs are entitled to a gross up of any excise taxes that could become owed under Section 4999 of the Code. - (6) Mr. Pech's potential non-equity payments and benefits are set in CHF and, for the purposes of the table, converted into U.S. dollars based on the exchange rate as of January 31, 2023 of 1.08
+None of our NEOs are entitled to a gross up of any excise taxes that could become owed under Section 4999 of the Code. - (6) Mr. Pech's potential non-equity payments and benefits are set in CHF and, for the purposes of the table, converted into U.S. dollars based on the exchange rate as of January 31, 2024 of 1.16 CHF to the U.S. dollar.